-The rules covering non-European licences to fly aircraft in Europe are changing with the implementation of the European Aircrew Regulation.
-From 8 April 2015, holders of 'third country' ICAO-compliant licences will no longer be entitled to exercise the privileges of their licences and associated ratings on aircraft registered in an EASA country, even if the flight is for private purposes only.
-If they do not intend to operate an EASA aircraft in Europe for more than one year, pilots can obtain a validation of their third country licences as a one-off from the EASA country where they are resident or where the aircraft operator is established.
-However, for any operations beyond that period pilots will have to convert their licences and ratings to EASA Part-FCL equivalents.
-Similar requirements have applied to commercial flights of aircraft registered in any EASA member state since 2012.
+The rules concerning the use of non-European licences to fly aircraft in Europe are changing with the implementation of the European Aircrew Regulation.
+As from 8 April 2015, holders of 'third country' ICAO-compliant licences will no longer be entitled to exercise the privileges of the licences and associated ratings on aircraft registered in an EASA country, even if the flight is for private purposes only.
+If they do not intend to operate an EASA aircraft in Europe for more than a single year, pilots can obtain a validation of their third country licences as a one-off from the EASA country where they are resident or where the aircraft operator is established.
+However, for any operations beyond that pilots will have to convert their licences and ratings to EASA Part-FCL equivalents.
+These rules have applied to any commercial flight of aircraft registered in any EASA country since 2012.

-From 8th April 2015, the flight crew of any aircraft that is registered in a third country (i.e. not an EASA state) and that is operated by entities or persons resident in an EASA state will have to hold all of the appropriate EASA FCL qualifications to fly the aircraft as if it were registered in Europe, as well as licences that are valid under the law of the third country where the aircraft is registered.
+From 8th April 2015, the flight crew of any aircraft that is registered in a third country (i.e. not an EASA state) and that is operated by organisations established in or persons resident in an EASA state will have to hold all of the appropriate EASA FCL qualifications to fly the aircraft as if it were registered in Europe, as well as licences that are valid under the law of the third country where the aircraft is registered.
 This will apply to all flights including private flights.

 The necessity for pilots holding third country licences to obtain European qualifications because of these changes has led to a number of questions being raised on the process for including the recently introduced competency-based instrument rating (IR) in an EASA Part-FCL PPL or CPL, based upon a valid IR held on a third country licence.
-This appendix sets out some common questions and answers on this subject.
-Requests for further information should be directed to the CAA General Aviation Unit, SARG.